 Pay down your debt – Paying off debt is an obvious step, but I have to include it here.
 I like the snowball method promoted by Dave Ramsey, where you pay off the smallest payments first, applying those funds to the next loan with the smallest payment.
 Others feel you should pay off debt with the highest interest rates first.

 Regardless of your method, paying off debt not only helps in reallocating funds for prepping—it relieves stress twofold.
 You relieve the stress of the financial burden weighing on you and relieve stress by being more prepared.

 A Side Hustle – This can be huge.
-Earning more is the same as spending less as long as you don’t increase your expenses because you have more to spend on things like entertainment or a more expensive car.
-Better to apply that cash to build your emergency fund, invest, and, yes, reallocating funds for prepping.
+Earning more is the same as spending less if you don’t increase your expenses because you have more to spend on things like entertainment or a more expensive car.
+Better to apply that cash to build your emergency fund, invest, and, yes, reallocate funds for prepping.